 And we were rewarded for Bomod-ok Falls water was so refreshingly chilly ^_^.
 When we swam in the fall’s pool our muscle cramps became bearable.

 We stayed for 30 mins, I was in the water for just 5 mins haha brrrrr..
-I just took a quick dip, it was really cold like swimming in a pool filled with ice water.
+I just took a quick swim, it was really cold swimming in a pool filled with seemingly ice water.

 We can’t stay all day and have to bid farewell to Bomod-ok and braved the stairs, terraces and climb back up.
 More Sagada top tourist sites to see, foods to discover and adventures to conquer! *grins*